 When Madison was writing the Constitution, the Fathers did not give women right to vote.
 They didn’t consider all human beings equal.
 They did not believe a woman is suitable to work in politics.

 I don’t blame them though.
-Ethics were much different back then.
+I think they should’ve done much much better but ethics were much different back then.
 It’s not ethical to restrict a woman or control here today, because we believe in a different ethical system from then, which is a good thing.
 We don’t get our ethics from 1800’s.

 Slavery is just one example of many wrong things Founding Fathers or American presidents did, of course.